matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 We have added another number, but we cannot pick any value for the next element.
 Because the mean for the sample set is 4, the only possible value for the last element is 3 since (1 + 5 + 3 + 3) / 4 = 4.

-In this example, we had a variable with n=4 observations and n-1=3 of them were allowed to vary.
+In this example, we had a variable with n=4 observations and n-1=3 of them could vary.
 This is generally the case that when we estimate one parameter from a variable, we lose a degree of freedom.
 In the case of means, we are estimating a single parameter, and so the degrees of freedom are:

 ![Formula for degrees of freedom with one parameter](/Course-Content/Images/Equations/degrees-of-freedom-1param.png)